Hazards Planning Center

 View the webinar recording

 Managing the risks posed by dams and levees requires hazard/risk awareness, planning, diligent monitoring, quick response to distress, and regular communication among federal, state, and local officials, the private sector, and the public.
 Inundation maps are a crucial component of communicating flood risk but require a communication strategy to aid understanding.
 A comprehensive strategy must involve modern information-sharing methods that give interested parties the ability to work with United States Army Corps of Engineers (USACE) inundation maps within their chosen decision support systems.
 Web-based interactive maps are rapidly becoming the most utilized inundation map format.
 With recent lessons learned and the inundation mapping state of practice in mind, USACE has recently updated its policies on inundation map information sharing.
 Most inundation maps produced by USACE are fully accessible to the public.
-This means enhanced information access and a greater understanding of flood risks for floodplain managers, planners, and for the public.
+This means enhanced information access and a greater understanding of flood risks for floodplain managers, planners, and the public.
 Exceptions to publicly sharing the inundation maps are being considered over the next year.

 This webinar will focus on recent changes in USACE policy for public dissemination of emergency action plan (EAP) maps and inundation maps during flood emergencies.